At no upfront cost, we offer businesses more affordable and reliable power supply.

 The hotel and restaurant is located in Kiyovu, a neighborhood in Kigali, Rwanda.

-If so, please fill out the following information and a Centennial team member will contact you shortly.
+Please fill out the information below and a Centennial team member will contact you within 24 hours.

 CNBC Africa: At no upfront cost, Centennial offers affordable, reliable and non-polluting power systems for customers.
 Our power systems integrate solar photovoltaic technology with battery storage systems.
 Instead of selling the equipment to our customers, we sell the power that is generated from the equipment.